Atimca/Reactive-programming-Article/README.md

     }
 }
 ```
 In this case we should receive numbers from 1 to 9 in random order, because we run changes in different asynchronous queue.
-But for my case it was like this
+However for my case it was like this

 ```swift
 /*